 What is a Reversal?

-A Reversal is pretty much what it sounds like; price turning and going in the opposite direction.
+Reversal Trading is pretty much what it sounds like; price turning and going in the opposite direction.
 Some reversals are merely retracements – the market taking a breath from a long run.
 Others are actual longer-term market direction changes.
 The actual definitions separating the two terms depend upon your point of view and actual don’t mean anything to our strategy.
 “Price turning and going in the opposite direction” covers it for our purposes.

 How Do I Trade a Reversal?